aws-samples/amazon-sagemaker-dist-data-parallel-with-debugger/README.md

 ## Distributed training using Amazon SageMaker Distributed Data Parallel library and debugging using Amazon SageMaker Debugger

 This repository contains an example for performing distributed training on Amazon SageMaker using SageMaker's Distributed Data Parallel library and debugging using Amazon SageMaker Debugger.
+The training scripts cover both zero-script-change and with-script-change scenarios for the Debugger.

 ### Overview